MSK-Scripts/msk_enginetoggle/README.md

 * ProgessBar (https://forum.cfx.re/t/release-pogress-bar-progress-bar-standalone-smooth-animation/838951)

 #### VehicleKeyChain
-Make sure to add the following in every Script that spawns a Vehicle
+**Make sure to add the following in every Script that spawns a Vehicle**

+If you want to add a permanent key:
 ```lua
 local numberPlate = GetVehicleNumberPlateText(vehicle)
 -- Give a Key to the Player